kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## SETUP Stream
-Upon establishing the WebTransport session, the client opens a SETUP stream.
+Upon establishing the QUIC/WebTransport session, the client opens a SETUP stream.

 The client sends a SETUP_CLIENT message, containing:
 - supported versions